 What is dermaplaning?

-Typically performed just before a chemical peel, dermaplaning is a facial procedure that enhances the skin’s appearance of youthfulness by scraping away the surface layers of skin.
+Typically performed just before a chemical peel, dermaplaning is a facial procedure performed by the experienced surgeons at Face Center LA that enhances the skin’s appearance of youthfulness by scraping away the surface layers of skin.
 This scraping is a careful, controlled process that can allow a chemical peel to achieve even better results because the peel can be applied more evenly to the skin.
 The process of dermaplaning can lessen the severity of fine lines, scars, and wrinkles, and even out the skin’s texture.

 What are the benefits of dermaplaning?